budcribar/RemoteBlazorWebView/README.md

 # Usage instructions

-You do not need to build this repo unless you want to customize the RemoteableWebWindowService.
-Run the following command to install the RemoteableWebWindowService
+You do not need to build this repo unless you want to customize the RemoteableWebViewService.
+Run the following command to install the RemoteableWebViewService

 ```console
 dotnet tool update -g PeakSWC.RemoteableWebViewService --version 6.*-*